retro16/acsi2stm/doc/tutorial.md

 ### DMA plague, Bad DMA, faulty hardware

-It's so important that it needs to be mentioned in a beginner tutorial: many ST have patially faulty DMA ports.
+It's so important that it needs to be mentioned in a beginner tutorial: many ST have partially faulty DMA ports.
 It was a very common issue that nobody suspected because hard drives were rare back in the days, so people didn't realize that their machine had a problem.

 It randomly hits a very wide range of computers, from early STF to late Mega STE and maybe even later models.